Adarsh-Pixel/terraform-basics/README.md

 * All the infra files ends with *.tf
 * All the variable files ends with *.tfvars and terraform.tfvars is the default terraform variables file which will be recornized by terraform by default.
 * Any variables file *.tfvars apart from terraform.tfvars has to be explicitily mentioned while running terraform commands.

+> How to supply variables file are a part of terraform sample ?

+---
+$terraform plan -var-file=dev.tfvars
+---